Chinamans Hat Island

 Mokolii means "little lizard" in Hawaiian.
 It's also called Chinaman's Hat because of its cone shape, which resembles the peasant's hat worn in rural China.
 Besides a few lonely palm trees and two small beaches, there isn't anything else here.
 But it's still a great place to visit if you like adventures and would like to have an island to yourself once in your life.

-While most people only know Chinaman's Hat from postcards, wall calendars, or from looking at it from a distance, its real charm is accessible only to those who actually go there to explore it.
+While most people only know Chinaman's Hat from postcards, wall calendars, or from looking at it from a distance, its natural charm is accessible only to those who go there to explore it.

 During low tide, it is possible to walk right over (but make sure you have a tide timetable with you so you know when to head back).
 The distance to Mokolii from Kualoa Park is about 1,477 feet (450 m).
 It can take up to 45 minutes to make it over there, due to the sometimes strong current and waves.
 Most people who go there come with a kayak, surfboard or small boat.

 Chinaman's Hat has sea caves and two small beaches, one is in a secluded cove facing the ocean.
 If you walk across to the island, make sure to wear some sort of reef shoes to protect your feet from cuts.